Happy number: Happy numbers and perfect digital invariants

 There are infinitely many $b$-happy numbers, as 1 is a $b$-happy number, and for every $n$, $b^n$ ($10^n$ in base $b$) is $b$-happy, since its sum is 1.
 The happiness of a number is preserved by removing or inserting zeroes at will, since they do not contribute to the cross sum.

 Natural density of b-happy numbers

 By inspection of the first million or so 10-happy numbers, it appears that they have a natural density of around 0.15.
-Perhaps surprisingly, then, the 10-happy numbers do not have an asymptotic density.
+The 10-happy numbers do not have an asymptotic density.
 The upper density of the happy numbers is greater than 0.18577, and the lower density is less than 0.1138.

 Happy bases

 Unsolved problem in mathematics: Are base 2 and base 4 the only bases that are happy?

 A happy base is a number base $b$ where every number is $b$-happy.
 The only happy integer bases less than 5e8 are base 2 and base 4.